Skip to main content

 and collaborating with the HRA and MRC-NIHR Trial Research Methodology Partnership, aims to improve inclusion in applied health research for under-served populations with a particular focus on people with a learning disability.
 She works closely the WHO Disability Team, collaborating on the Global Report on Health Equity for People with a Disability 2022 and is the PI on an AHRC interdisciplinary Network to explore the role of arts and humanities methods to improve sexual and reproductive health care for women with disabilities.

-Dr. Asiya Islam
+Dr Asiya Islam

 I am a Lecturer in Work and Employment Relations at the Leeds University Business School.
 I am broadly interested in gender and class formations in emerging forms of service work, including digital work.